Regular Saver

 How it works

-• We will open an Everyday Saver account as part of this application.
-After 12 months any money you’ve saved in your Regular Saver plus interest will transfer into your Everyday Saver account.
+• We'll open an Everyday Saver account as part of this application.
+After 12 months, any money you’ve saved in your Regular Saver plus interest will transfer into your Everyday Saver account.
 Then your Regular Saver will renew for another 12 months.

 Summary box for the Regular Saver